Young-ook/data-lab-on-wsl/examples/airflow/README.md

 ![wsl-airflow-dag-list](../../images/wsl-airflow-dag-list.png)
 ![wsl-airflow-mlflow-dag](../../images/wsl-airflow-mlflow-dag.png)

+> [!IMPORTANT]
+> Please make sure that your MLflow Tracking Server is running before you run the MLOps with Airflow and MLflow DAG.
+For more information how to run a MLflow Tracking Server, follow the [Install MLflow](../jupyter/README.md#install-mlflow) instructions.

 If the ML pipeline was successfully finished, you can see the a new experiment has been recorded in MLflow Tracking Server.
 Access `localhost:5000` to see the latest experiment *airflow* registred as the source.
 ![wsl-airflow-mlflow-exp](../../images/wsl-airflow-mlflow-exp.png)